-- In the first quarter of 2016, the MINFOF suspended the licences of four logging companies (SITAF, SCDC, South & FILS and SOFIE), issued 34 other companies with warning notices and generated 54.2 million FCFA (82.6 million euros) in fines related to illegal activities in the forest sector.
+- In the first quarter of 2016, the MINFOF suspended the licences of four logging companies (SITAF, SCDC, South & FILS and SOFIE), issued 34 other companies with warning notices and generated 54.2 million FCFA (EUR 82.6 million) in fines related to illegal activities in the forest sector.
 These sanctions were taken after a mission of the Cameroonian National Forest Law Enforcement Brigade following civil society findings based on independent observation.
 Cameroon committed to the publication of such information in the VPA.
 The quarterly register presents information on cases of illegality in the forest sector and on sanctions imposed against companies.

 What will happen to FLEGT licensed timber that is shown to be illegal?

 - If a FLEGT-licensed shipment is reported to be illegal in Cameroon before it leaves the country, the Cameroonian licensing authority shall cancel the licence and prevent the corresponding shipment from leaving the country.